DivyaKarade/OmicLearn/README.md

 ## OmicLearn

-Transparent exploration of machine learning approaches for omics datasets.
+Transparent exploration of machine learning for biomarker discovery from proteomics and omics data

 ## Installation & Running